 Walk through Tiananmen Square and into the magnificent Forbidden City; sightseeing here will involve approximately three to four hours on foot.
-Soak up the harmonious ambience of the Temple of Heaven for approximately an hour where you can watch, or take part in, an outdoor dance class.
+Later enjoy a rickshaw ride through the warren-like hutongs where you will meet a local family.
 Tonight, eat a traditional Peking duck dinner and enjoy a thrilling Chinese acrobatics show.

 Please note: The Forbidden City is closed on Mondays.
-If this day of touring falls on a Monday, your touring in Beijing will be re arranged so that the Forbidden City is visited on an alternative day.
+If this day of touring falls on a Monday, your touring in Beijing will be rearranged round so that the Forbidden City is visited on an alternative day.